pranavgupta2603/SplitwiseGPTVision/README.md

 ## Introduction 📖

-SplitwiseGPT Vision is an innovative web application designed to simplify bill splitting using advanced image processing and AI technologies.
-Built with Streamlit, it allows users to upload bill images and efficiently processes them to extract and interpret bill details.
+SplitwiseGPT Vision is an innovative web application designed to simplify bill splitting using advanced image processing, OCR technologies, and AI.
+Built with Streamlit, it combines the power of Pytesseract and GPT-4 vision for image processing and OCR, and utilizes the Splitwise API for splitting bills and adding them to groups.

 ## Installation 🛠️